MBrassey/READMEGenesis/README.md

 ## READMEGenesis :scroll:

-Menu driven command line utility written in Node.js to generate a professional README for new GitHub repositories.
+Menu driven command line utility written in Node.js to generate a professional README for new projects.

 #### Closed Issues